microsoft/vscode-react-native/README.md

 Issue                                | Description
 ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------
-Debugger doesn't stop at breakpoints | The debugger only works if the packager is started by VS Code.
-Stop the packager if it is already running outside VSCode.
-Or you can use **command + R** reload JS bundle.
+Debugger doesn't stop at breakpoints | Breakpoints require sourcemaps to be correctly configured.
+If you are using typescript, then make sure to follow the `Getting started` section for how to ensure sourcemaps are correctly set up.
 'adb: command not found'             | If you receive an error `adb: command not found`, you need to update your path variable to include the location of your *ADB* executable.The *ADB* executable file is located in a subdirectory along with your other Android SDK files.
 Targeting iPhone 6 doesn't work      | There is a known issue [#5850](https://github.com/facebook/react-native/issues/5850) while running an app targeting iPhone 6
 Can't comunicate with socket pipe    | If you have two workspaces open that only differ in casing, the extension will fail to comunicate effectively.
 (Linux only)